Why natural mica is a no-no for Lush

 Mica is the name given to a mineral that gives sparkle to products.
-Depending how coarse or fine the mineral is it will produce different effects, levels of shimmer, and colours.
+Depending on how coarse or fine the mineral is it will produce different effects, levels of shimmer, and colours.

 A shimmer effect is created when mica is coated with an oxide, most commonly titanium dioxide.
 Different colours are achieved by applying more coats of the chosen oxide.

-Lush co founder and makeup creator Rowena Bird explains: “In the same way that light hits a prism and creates a rainbow, when light hits titanium dioxide, it bounces off and gives a rainbow effect.
+Lush co-founder and makeup creator Rowena Bird explains: “In the same way that light hits a prism and creates a rainbow, when light hits titanium dioxide, it bounces off and gives a rainbow effect.
 Depending on how many times you coat the mica you get different shades.
-You can create a total of seven different colours and then after that, the layers create deeper shades each time”
+You can create a total of seven different colours and then after that, the layers create deeper shades each time.”

 The intensity of the shine depends on the size of the mica.
 Rowena explains that for a shinier effect, the mica particle needs to be bigger.
 That said, bigger particles can sometimes cause irritation, so mica particle sizes are regulated for certain products, such as eyeshadow, to ensure products are comfortable and safe to use.

 Rowena adds: “The size that you make the pigment, determines how shiny it is.
 A silk eyeshadow would need a small particle size, so it looks and feels very smooth.
-A smaller particle creates a lustre, whereas a larger particle will create a heavier sparkle”
+A smaller particle creates a lustre, whereas a larger particle will create a heavier sparkle.”

 What is natural mica?

 Natural mica is a naturally-occurring mineral.
 There are many types of mica and it can be found across the globe, however, over the years the cosmetic industry has given preference to Indian mica due to its quality.
-It is used across numerous industries in anything from car paints, inks, edible glitters, to cosmetics.
+It is used across numerous industries in anything from car paints, inks, and edible glitters, to cosmetics.
 Due to the human rights issues, namely Child labour, associated with the mining of natural mica, Lush has made a commitment to remove natural mica from its production as of 1st January 2018.

 What is synthetic mica?

-Synthetic Fluorophlogopite - more widely referred to as synthetic mica mimics the effect of natural mica but is made in a lab.
+Synthetic Fluorophlogopite - more widely referred to as synthetic mica, mimics the effect of natural mica but is made in a lab.
 Just like natural mica, the synthetic alternative gives a glittering finish to makeup.

 Despite being a man-made substance, synthetic mica is an environmentally-friendly alternative to commonly used plastic glitters.
-Lush Creative Buyer Gabbi Loedolff says “Even though it is synthesised in a lab, it is constructed of natural minerals, so you don’t end up with the problem of microplastics which can end up in the oceans and water supplies."
+Lush Creative Buyer Gabbi Loedolff says: “Even though it is synthesised in a lab, it is constructed of natural minerals, so you don’t end up with the problem of microplastics which can end up in the oceans and water supplies."

 As a business, Lush remains committed to tracking down the most environmentally-friendly materials for our products, which means all the shimmers and sparkles you’ll find in your favourite products are kinder to the planet than PET based glitters.

 Because synthetic mica is created in a lab, the purity is higher, so bolder colours and more reflective products can be achieved when compared to natural mica.
-Rowena explains “The positives of using synthetic mica come when creating a very sparkly eyeshadow.
+Rowena explains: “The positives of using synthetic mica come when creating a very sparkly eyeshadow.
 Natural mica has jagged edges, whereas synthetic has very smooth edges, meaning you can use a much larger particle size of the synthetic to accomplish something much sparklier.
 If you were to use the same particle size of natural mica this would feel uncomfortable around the eyes.”

 What is the problem with natural mica?